blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS student guide - SQL Server hybrid cloud.md

 5. Data encryption solution that encrypts only PCI data at the application and database level.

-6. Key management solution that does not expose the unencrypted keys to unauthorized personnel (including DBAs and Developers) and allows for key management by the security administration team.
+6. Key management solution that does not expose the unencrypted keys to unauthorized personnel (including database administrators and developers) and allows for key management by the security administration team.

 7. Data archiving to keep database sizes more manageable and reduce the amount of time needed for database maintenance.